The American Revolution in South Carolina

 - Capt.
 Richard Brooke Roberts

-SC 5th Regiment detachment led by Col. John Stewart, Maj.
-Benjamin Huger, with 190 men in the following four (4) known companies, led by:
+SC 5th Regiment detachment led by Col. John Stewart and Major Benjamin Huger, with 190 men in the following four (4) known companies, led by:

 - Capt.
 John Bowie